opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

      * This kind of files need to be opened with a web browser.

-     * The skipped test cases have the reason for the users to see why these test cases skipped.
+     * The skipped test cases are accompanied with the reason tag for the users to see why these test cases skipped.

-     * The failed test cases have rich debug information for the users to see why these test cases fail.
+     * The failed test cases have rich debug information for the users to see why these test cases failed.

    * Vping test cases